-In selecting suitable suppliers, you may require more formal policies and procedures from larger firms with greater resources.
+In selecting suitable suppliers, you may require more evidence to demonstrate race equality employment practices - and more formal policies and procedures - from larger firms with greater resources.

 If possible, the evaluation of replies to race equality questions should be done only by officers with appropriate training.